RadarML/red-rover/docs/setup.md

 Plug a HDMI cable into a monitor in order to change the settings.
 Select the following using the buttons on the front:
 - Focus: set to "optimum focus" - move the focus lever into the detent at the bottom.
-- Gain: 18db (change based on lighting conditions).
+- Gain: 18db (for typical indoors lighting; change based on lighting conditions).
-- Output: clean output, 60Hz.
+- SDI output: 1080p60

-After closing the menu, the HDMI output should be "clean," and not show any menu items.
+Note that the HDMI menu overlay is not shown on the SDI output.

 ## IMU